Swann v. Charlotte-Mecklenburg Board of Education

 Swann v.
 Charlotte-Mecklenburg Board of Education, 402 U.S. 1 (1971), was a landmark United States Supreme Court case dealing with the busing of students to promote integration in public schools.
 The Court held that busing was an appropriate remedy for the problem of racial imbalance in schools.
 This was done to ensure the schools would be "properly" integrated and that all students would receive equal educational opportunities regardless of their race.

 Judge John J. Parker of the U.S. Court of Appeals for the Fourth Circuit interpreted the Brown v.
 Board of Education case as a charge not to segregate rather than an order to integrate.
 In 1963, the Court ruled in McNeese v.
 Board of Education and Goss v.
 Board of Education in favor of integration, and showed impatience with efforts to end segregation.
 In 1968 the Warren Court ruled in Green v.
 County School Board that freedom of choice plans were insufficient to eliminate segregation; thus, it was necessary to take proactive steps to integrate schools.
 In United States v.
-Montgomery County Board of Education (1969), Judge Frank Johnson's desegregation order for teachers was upheld, allowing an approximate ratio of the races to be established by a district judge.
+Montgomery County Board of Education (1969), Judge Frank Minis Johnson's desegregation order for teachers was upheld, allowing an approximate ratio of the races to be established by a district judge.

 Background

+Historical background

 North Carolina was one of the more moderate Southern states, and its resistance to integration was much weaker than in most other areas of the South.
 After Brown, it had ended segregation with a school assignment plan based on neighborhoods that was approved by the Court.
 However, when Charlotte consolidated school districts from the city itself with a surrounding area totaling 550 sqmi, the majority of black students (who lived in central Charlotte) still attended mostly black schools as compared with majority white schools further outside the city.

+Legal background

+The desegregation order in Swann was an equitable remedy, and the Supreme Court determined its scope according to traditional principles of equity.
+Although equitable powers do not derive from § 1983, the statute supplied the necessary cause of action against state officials.
+William Van Alstyne commented that "the manner in which the statutory authorization to provide equitable relief was construed in Swann was felt by many to go to the very verge of judicial discretion".